SDS Exam Proctoring Policies

 An SDS proctor will complete the exam check-in process and monitor testing.

-- Students will receive e-mail notification from SDS of their testing location by 5:00 PM on the business day prior to their scheduled exam.
-This information will also be made available through the AIM Student Portal 2 calendar days prior to their scheduled exam.
+• Students will receive e-mail notification from SDS of their testing location by 5:00 PM on the business day prior to their scheduled exam.
+This information will also be made available through the AIM Student Portal as early as two (2) calendar days prior to their scheduled exam.

-- Students should arrive approximately 10 minutes prior to the exam for check-in.
+• Students should arrive approximately ten (10) minutes prior to the exam for check-in.

 Students may not access food during exam administration.
 Students that may require food during an exam should notify the proctor and will need to exit the testing space to an approved area.